8 Book Goals To Set In 2022 To Read More Intentionally

-Like a lot of people, I’m looking to craft some intentional goals in 2021 – and one of those goals is to read more books.
+Like many people, I’m looking to craft some intentional goals in 2022.
+One of those goals is to read more books.
 And as a goal-setter, I know that creating goals around anything in your life requires specificity and an intentional plan.

-So, if you’re thinking you’d like to set some goals around reading more in 2021, here are some specific goals to try out.
+So, if you’re thinking you’d like to set some goals around reading more in 2022, try out some specific goals.
 Pick one or two to aspire to this upcoming year – and create a game plan to make it happen.
 Because a goal without a plan is just a wish, right?

 Ready for some fun, reading-specific goal ideas?
 Let’s get into it.